Nikko Match Mounts Mk2

 The way you calculate the clearance is by halving the overall OUTSIDE diameter of your rifle scopes objective lens and then deducting half the rifle scopes body tube diameter.

 For scopes with a 1" diameter body tube diameter this would mean deducting 12.7mm and 15mm for scopes with a 30mm diameter body tube.

 Note we say OUTSIDE diameter - this means NOT the lens diameter, you need to measure the whole outer casing diameter.

-The result gives you the minimum "saddle" dimension required - the measure from base of mount to bottom of the ring - 13.8mm in this case
+The result gives you the minimum "saddle" dimension required - the measure from base of mount to bottom of the ring.

 - A 44mm objective lens scope is measured and found to have an outer case measurement of 51mm.

 - 1" scope so deduct 12.7mm = 12.8mm